robrich/kubernetes-hands-on-workshop/00-Install/Podman.md

 We're specifically not using the button inside Podman Desktop because we want more ports forwarded from the host machine into the Kubernetes cluster.

-1. If you haven't already, clone this repository to your local machine.
+1. If you haven't already done so, clone this repository to your local machine.

-2. Open a terminal in this `00-Install` directory and run this:
+2. Open a terminal in this `00-Install` directory and run the following:

    ```
    kind create cluster --name=kind-cluster-control-plane --config=kind.yaml